 The difference between us and most other people is that we wanted to do a better job.
 We wanted to take better photos.
 We weren't content with merely documenting a subject.
 There was an impulse to be better.
 Maybe not better than anyone else, but as a form of self-improvement.

 That was my first step in the evolution of my style.

 I started in high school shooting with film and an Olympus OM-10.
 There wasn't anyone to teach me how to improve.
 No blogs.
 No online courses.
 No photography seminars.

-The only thing I knew for sure was that I could go to a photography school, like Brooks or Daytona Beach Community College.
+The only thing I knew for sure was that I could go to a photography school, like Brooks or Daytona State College.
 Both had excellent reputations.
 I was certain that attending a photography school is what I'd do after high school.

 I hung up my cameras and never touched them for a couple of decades.

 I never considered taking photos again until I went on a cruise in Alaska in 2004.
 This was important to me.
 It was a big trip to a place I'd never been and couldn't foresee visiting again.
 Travel wasn't a big part of my youth.

 I had a couple of SLRs in an old camera bag.
 Without bothering to check my gear, I bought some 35mm film and brought it on the trip.
 The only backup I had was a new Nikon point and shoot camera for the times I didn't want to lug the big cameras with me.

 This was a trip of a lifetime for me.
 I was out there climbing up mountains and glaciers, then rappelling down.
 Hiking in the woods and falling on my butt every time I stepped on a slippery rock.